 An American photographer, film director and writer.
 He is known for his iconic photo journalism depicting African American life during the Civil Rights era.
-He also directed several feature films including Shaft (1971), and The Learning Tree (1969), which he also wrote.
+He also directed

 Julia Margaret Cameron (June 11, 1815 - January 26, 1879)

 One of the foremost Victorian photographers, her most exemplary work is the portraiture and tableau photography of her famous friends like Sir John Herschel, Alfred Lord Tennyson and Alice Liddell; who were often depicted as players in the Arthurian legends.